 Matching investments to your situation

-A savings account or a certificate of deposit (CD), may be better suited to meet a short-term goal (buying a car).
-Stocks, bonds, and mutual funds are best for long-term planning and saving (retirement).
+Note: A savings account or a certificate of deposit (CD), may be better suited to meet a short-term goal (buying a car), while stocks, bonds, and mutual funds are best for long-term planning and saving (retirement).